Monday, January 28, 2013

 Cover

 Really cool and dark one.
-Loved those colors.
-Illustration is copyrighted by Gregory Manchess and it's accurate enough as there's a scene where Joni is swimming in the pool and Quarry comes over with a gun.
+Loved those colours.
+Illustration is copyrighted by Gregory Manchess, and it's accurate enough, as there's a scene where Joni is swimming in the pool and Quarry comes over with a gun.
 But she's not naked; "her bikini tonight a red skimpy thing"

 Cool lines: